 The Guidelines provide additional detail and required information for the department to consider a review request.

 Approved authorities will provide the department with a business case outlining reasons and evidence for a review.

 The department will assess each business case together with additional evidence sourced by the department from external datasets to determine whether the existing CTC score is accurate or if a new score can be calculated.

 If further information is required, the department will work with the approved authority to undertake a survey of parents and guardians of students at the school.
-As survey information will be used to calculate a new CTC score for the school, a high participation target of 100 per cent will be sought.
+As survey information will be used to calculate a new CTC score for the school, a high participation target of 100% will be sought.

-In addition to reviews requested under subsection 53(2) of the Act, for 2020 and 2021, the department will facilitate an administrative review of a DMI score where it is three funded points or more greater than the school’s SES score.
+In addition to reviews requested under subsection 53(2) of the Act, for 2020 and 2021, the department will facilitate an administrative review of a DMI score where it is 3 funded points, or more, greater than the school’s SES score.
 These reviews aim to provide authorities with certainty and enable planning.
 They will be subject to the same assessment process as reviews of funded scores.

 Independent oversight of CTC reviews

 To ensure the transparency of reviews, an independent External Assessor will oversee each review decision to ensure the department’s assessment processes are appropriate and thorough.

 To request the review of a CTC score, an approved authority should consider the Guidelines and complete the review application form and submit it, together with relevant supporting documentation:

 via email, to: CTCReviews@dese.gov.au